 These are the only packet properties that are available to configure a Cisco router for packet filtering [5].
-Other filtering methods such as IP Chains and IP Filters give loosely similar expressiveness for properties of packets [21, 20].
+Other filtering methods such as IP chains and IP filters give loosely similar expressiveness for properties of packets [20, 21].

-We refer to a possible value of these fields as an abstract packet.
+We refer to a possible value of these fields as an ab-stract packet.
 We regard an abstract packet as a single item in our model, even though it represents many concrete IP packets.
-These IP packets are indiscernible, as far as we are concerned, so our theory identifies them into a single abstract packet.
+These IP packets are indiscernible, as far as we are concerned, so our theory identifies them as a single abstract packet.
 The boolean algebra of sets of abstract packets allows us to represent filter behavior and to express what dangers a security policy seeks to prevent.

-Our model consists of essentially only these two ingredients, namely a bipartite graph representing the network and this notion of abstract packet (together with the boolean algebra of sets of them).
-The remainder of the notions we need are defined in terms of these ingredients, notably paths, trajectories, and security postures, which we will explain in Sections 2.1.3 and 2.1.4.
+Our model consists of essentially only these two ingredients, namely, a bipartite graph representing the network and this notion of abstract packet (together with the boolean algebra of sets of them).
+The remainder of the notions we need are defined in terms of these ingredients, notably paths, trajectories, and security postures, which we will explain in Sects.
+2.1.3 and 2.1.4.

-2.1.3 Devices and Filtering Postures
+2.1.3 Devices and filtering postures